Tomato27/Monte/README.md

 MonteCalro simulation of photon tracking for CBCT writen in CUDA.

 ## reconstruction
-FBP/FDK reconstruction programs for CT/CBCT.
+FBP reconstruction programs for CT and FDK programs for CBCT.